Vanessa Hedley (PgDip) MBACP Accredited - Embodied Psychotherapeutic Counselling

-It may well be that you are experiencing feelings, thoughts and behaviours which you struggle to understand or find peace with.
-You may have tried for a long time to work with old trauma, grief, loss or attachment issues from your very early life on your own and have found that for some reason they're not getting easier in spite of your greatest efforts.
+It may be that you are currently at a particularly challenging point in your life.
+You may have already spent a long time working with old trauma, grief, loss or attachment issues on your own and have found that for some reason they're not getting easier in spite of your efforts.

-Often it is the case that it is within a skilfull psychotherapeutic relationship where you are heard without judgement in a regular time and space that is for you alone, that you will feel safe and supported enough for the shifts you are longing for to be able to begin to happen.
+It may be the case that it is within a skilful therapeutic relationship where you are heard without judgement in a confidential space that is for you alone, that you will feel safe and supported enough for the shifts you are longing for to be able to happen.

-No matter what has happened in our lives, we each deserve to have a space where we can discuss our thoughts, emotions and actions freely, openly and in confidentiality, and find ways of moving forward that bring us relief from suffering and greater freedom, peace and happiness.
+No matter what has happened to us and where our lives have led, we all deserve to have a kind and confidential space where we feel genuinely free to explore our thoughts, emotions and choices honestly and openly without fear of being judged.
+With this and the support of a skilled therapist, there is, I believe, always great hope of finding ways of moving forward that bring us relief from suffering and greater confidence and happiness.

 You are very welcome to call for a free phone consultation to find out more about me.